MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 #### 3. Methods

 You would have learned about functions in your Grade 11 computer science course.
 A method is a function that is contained in a class.
 Since every function in Java is contained in a class, every function in Java is a method.
-The words *method* and *function* can be used interchangeable in Java.
+The words *method* and *function* can be used interchangeably in Java.

 When defining a method, you would write the following, in order: